Entering India? Structure client acquisition before execution creates risk.

 - Entry architecture

-- Vendor mapping
+- Vendor mapping and coordination

 - Channel structuring